hstroetgen/sc_sncn_ethernet/app_demo_ethernet_fw_update/doc/index.rst

 We will run the application on a SOMANET node connected to our Ethernet Local Area Network.
 On a Linux PC we will run the master firmware update application.
 Of course, the PC needs to be connected to the same LAN.

+**Important!** At the moment it is not possible to use both ethernet ports of the COM Ethernet module.
+In this demo we use just port 1.

 Hardware setup
 ----------